picrin-scheme/picrin/lib/README.md

-# Benz
+# libpicrin

-Benz is a super tiny scheme interpreter intended to be embedded in other applications such as game engine and network server.
+libpicrin is a super tiny scheme interpreter intended to be embedded in other applications such as game engine and network server.
 It provides a subset language of R7RS with several useful extensions.
-By default, Benz just contains some C files and headers and this README file.
+By default, libpicrin just contains some C files and headers and this README file.
 In embedding, you only need to copy the files into the project and add `include` dir to the include path.

-Originally, Benz used to be the core component of [Picrin Scheme](https://github.com/picrin-scheme/picrin).
+Originally, libpicrin used to be the core component of [Picrin Scheme](https://github.com/picrin-scheme/picrin).
 They are currently maintained at separate repositories.

 ## Example